 Most borrowers choose to include PMI as part of their monthly payments; although, homeowners often have the option to pay up front instead.
 Some lenders also offer “lender-paid” mortgage insurance, meaning they pay for your mortgage insurance up front, and you repay them every month with a slightly higher interest rate.

 Your PMI payments will automatically end when you reach 22% equity in your home or on your request at 20% equity.
-Keep in mind that FHA loans require a different mortgage insurance that can not be removed, so it’s often paid for the life of the loan.
+Keep in mind that FHA loans require a different mortgage insurance that cannot be removed, so it’s often paid for the life of the loan.
 If you’re looking to avoid potential long-term costs of FHA mortgage insurance, the HomeReady program may be the right option for you.
-We’ll talk more about HomeReady further below.
+If you’re still unsure, we break down the differences between these two affordable loan options.

 How much does PMI cost?